casper-network/docs-archive/implementation/serialization-standard.rst

         chain_name: String,
     }

-- Account is defined as enum which can either contain an Ed25519 key or secp256k1 key.
+- Account is defined as enum, which can either contain an Ed25519 key or secp256k1 key.
-- An Ed25519 key is serialized as buffer of bytes with the leading byte being ``1`` for Ed25519
+- An Ed25519 key is serialized as a buffer of bytes, with the leading byte being ``1`` for Ed25519
 - Thus an Ed25519 key ``4dd8edb64cad4bd472f2ab8b0409392306c14b45f5b47ac0c295da461d09b18a`` serializes to ``0x01200000004dd8edb64cad4bd472f2ab8b0409392306c14b45f5b47ac0c295da461d09b18a``
-- Correspondingly a Secp256k1 key is serialized as a buffer of bytes with the leading byte being ``2``
+- Correspondingly, a Secp256k1 key is serialized as a buffer of bytes, with the leading byte being ``2``
 - Thus an Secp256k1 key ``0365dc07a060cac57c98cdeab9a659e097458d4e72899b4bec4f1b230d57a70d72`` serializes as ``0x02210000000365dc07a060cac57c98cdeab9a659e097458d4e72899b4bec4f1b230d57a70d72``
-- A timestamp is struct that is unary tuple containing a ``u64`` value.
+- A timestamp is a struct that is a unary tuple containing a ``u64`` value.
 This value is a count of the milliseconds since the UNIX epoch.
 Thus the value ``1603994401469`` serializes as ``0xbd3a847575010000``
 - The gas is ``u64`` value which is serialized as ``u64`` CLValue discussed below.
-- Body hash is a hash over the contents of the deploy body which includes the payment, session and approval fields.
+- Body hash is a hash over the contents of the deploy body, which includes the payment, session, and approval fields.
 Its serialization is the byte representation of the hash itself.
 - Dependencies is a vector of deploy hashes referencing deploys that must execute before the current deploy can be executed.
-It serializes as a buffer containing the indiviual serialization of each DeployHash within the Vector.
+It serializes as a buffer containing the individual serialization of each DeployHash within the Vector.
-- Chain name is a human readable string describing the name of the chain as detailed in the chainspec.
+- Chain name is a human-readable string describing the name of the chain as detailed in the chainspec.
 It is serialized as a String CLValue described below.

 Payment & Session
 ~~~~~~~~~~~~~~~~~